Fleetwood Mac December 30, MGM Grand Garden Arena

 It’s not just Fleetwood Mac’s musical chops that remain strong—be it Stevie Nicks’ ageless voice, Buckingham’s virtuosic guitar, Mick Fleetwood’s primal drumming or McVie’s voluptuous bass work—but the conviction behind each song, renewed and recast in context of the band’s emotional evolution.
 “You should see me now,” Nicks declared in a lyrical addendum to the simmering “Gold Dust Woman.”

-The group stripped away much of the gentleness and restraint that characterizes its best-known work—particularly Rumours—to highlight the rawness and desperation that underscores it.
-The result is a honed, aggressive sound that throws a gauntlet to both contemporaries and the Haims and Fleet Foxes of today, who owe the band more than a small debt.
+The group stripped away much of the gentleness and restraint that characterizes its best-known work—particularly 1977's Rumours—to highlight the rawness and desperation that underscores it.
+The result is a honed, aggressive sound that throws a gauntlet to both their contemporaries and the Haims and Fleet Foxes of today, who owe the band more than a small debt.

 The quartet, backed by five auxiliary musicians, ripped through songs like “Go Your Own Way” and “The Chain,” during which Buckingham snarled, “Damn your love/Damn your lies” before bringing the crowd to its knees with a vicious, drawn-out version of the song’s signature solo—and that was just the beginning of the set.